neutrinojs/neutrino/docs/cli/README.md

   test [files..]
 Run all suites from the test directory or provided files

 Options:
-  --inspect  Output a string representation of the configuration used by Neutrino and exit   [boolean] --use      A list of Neutrino middleware used to configure the build                       [array] [default: []] --env      The value for the environment variable, NODE_ENV                                [string] --debug    Run in debug mode                                                               [boolean] [default: false] --version  Show version number                                                             [boolean] --help     Show help                                                                       [boolean]
+  --inspect  Output a string representation of the configuration used by Neutrino and exit           [boolean] [default: false]
+  --use      A list of Neutrino middleware used to configure the build                               [array] [default: []] --options  Set Neutrino options and environment variables, e.g. --options.env.NODE_ENV production  [default: {}] --quiet    Disable console output of CLI commands                                                  [boolean] [default: false]
+  --debug    Run in debug mode                                                                       [boolean] [default: false]
+  --version  Show version number                                                                     [boolean] --help     Show help                                                                               [boolean]
 ```

 ## `--version`